-Family and, in general, a connectedness to the community are important to these folk.
+Close local family ties and, in general, a connectedness to the community are important to these folk.

 A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong, vibrant one-hundred years old.
 What did these people have in common, and how could you create that environment in your community?

 In most of the world, roughly one person in 10,000 lives to a hundred years old; but in the blue zones ten times as many centenarians are to be found.

 Interestingly, gardening is one of the features that typifies these folk in places like Sardinia and Okinawa.

 Gardeners they found have regular, moderate physical activity; much of their food comes from plants and they eat plenty of legumes, and in all five areas they enjoyed broad beans frequently.

 My understanding is that it is green beans and peas they enjoy, rather than those that have been dried; fresh favas harvested straight from your garden whilst they are still young, are quite different to those that have matured and dried out.